tjdolan121/KivaExplore/README.md

 #### INSTRUCTIONS:

 #### To run this app locally, clone the repository first.
+Activate a virtual environment, then use pip to install the requirements.
 Then, in the project-level directory, type:

 ```
 python app.py